 Make use of the Section 1135 Medicaid Waiver.
 UPDATE: On April 6, the Center for Medicare and Medicaid Services (CMS) approved Michigan’s request for a Section 1135 waiver.
 Section 1135 waivers are approved by the Centers for Medicare and Medicaid Services (CMS) and designed for public health emergencies like the COVID-19 pandemic.
 Section 1135 waivers allow states to modify or waive certain program requirements to ensure increased access to healthcare during disasters and public health emergencies.
 Several states are leveraging 1135 waivers to remove potential barriers to healthcare workers providing treatment, such as suspending prior authorization requirements that may delay care delivery and allowing services to be offered in alternative settings.
 In response to COVID-19, Michigan should consider submitting a Section 1135 Medicaid Waiver.

-The COVID-19 pandemic will impact people in various areas of their life—including their income, housing and access to medical leave—and will require support from the federal and state governments.
+The COVID-19 pandemic will impact people in various areas of their life—like their income, housing and access to medical leave—and will require support from the federal and state governments.
 Still, the COVID-19 pandemic is at its core a public health crisis that requires healthcare—and health coverage-focused solutions.
 Our state’s response to COVID-19 must continue to prioritize affordable health coverage, testing and treatment options for all Michiganders and support and protection for our state’s healthcare workers.

 Doctors and those providing healthcare are taking an incredible risk as COVID-19 continues to spread.
 While policy recommendations about coverage, testing and treatment will get more patients in the door, more patients put pressure on our healthcare system and the workers that we rely on to keep it functioning, particularly when there are not sufficient supplies available or institutional procedures to protect providers’ health.
 Our healthcare system is in dire need of supplies, including blood donations from those who are eligible to donate, personal protective equipment (PPE) and medical tools such as ventilators.
 The CARES Act includes additional funding for the Defense Production Act, which will bolster domestic supply chains for PPE, ventilators and more along with federal funding for state and local health agencies to purchase needed equipment.